julianeisel/Blender-HIG/docs/process/index.md

   The UI project should link to it in the navigation menu and the roadmap.
 Make sure the project visibility is set to _Public (No Login Required)_.
-* When committing a change, link to all design tasks and patches in the commit description. __For every change the rationales should be explicit__ or at least easy to reach via the commit description, no matter how obvious they seem to be.
+* When committing a change, link to all design tasks and patches in the commit description. __For every design change the rationales should be mentioned explicitly__, no matter how obvious they may seem.
+At the very least they should be linked to.
 * Immediately after committing and pushing a change, add it to the [release notes](https://wiki.blender.org/wiki/Reference/Release_Notes) if needed.
   For bigger changes this should already be prepared prior to pushing.